lammps/lammps/doc/src/pair_oxdna.rst

 A simple python setup tool which creates single straight or helical DNA strands, DNA duplexes or arrays of DNA duplexes can be found in examples/PACKAGES/cgdna/util/.

-Please cite :ref:`(Henrich) <Henrich1>` in any publication that uses this implementation.
-The article contains general information on the model, its implementation and performance as well as the structure of the data and input file.
-The preprint version of the article can be found `here <PDF/CG-DNA.pdf>`_.
+Please cite :ref:`(Henrich) <Henrich0>` in any publication that uses this implementation.
+An updated documentation that contains general information on the model, its implementation and performance as well as the structure of the data and input file can be found `here <PDF/CG-DNA.pdf>`_.

 Please cite also the relevant oxDNA publications :ref:`(Ouldridge) <Ouldridge1>`, :ref:`(Ouldridge-DPhil) <Ouldridge-DPhil1>`